-- The share premium reserve contains the premium arising on issue of equity shares, net of issue expenses. - The profit and loss reserve represents cumulative profits or losses - The capital redemption reserve represents the nominal value of 1,200,000 8% cumulative preference shares purchased by the company on 7 June 1999.
+- The capital redemption reserve represents the nominal value of 1,200,000 8% cumulative preference shares purchased by the company on 7 June 1999.
 This amount has been transferred from the company's distributable reserves. - The profit and loss reserve represents cumulative profits or losses, including unrealised profit on the revaluation of investment properties, net of dividends paid and other adjustments.
-At 31 March 2018 this reserve contains £353,903 (2017: £nil) of unrealised revaluation gains that are not distributable to shareholders until such gains are realised.
+At 31 March 2020 this reserve contains £310,378 (2019: £385,378) of unrealised revaluation gains that are not distributable to shareholders until such gains are realised.